Kyushu Foodie Tour 2026

 Tour Day 5: Sacred Shrines & Serene Onsen Retreat (December 6)

-In the afternoon, continue your journey to the historic town of Yamaga to check into your accommodation for the evening: a refined hot spring inn.
-You will have time to relax in the restorative waters of the onsen before enjoying an elegant kaiseki dinner, a multi-course meal that showcases the artistry and seasonal flavors of Japanese haute cuisine.
+In the afternoon, continue your journey to the historic town of Yamaga to check into a refined hot spring inn.
+Relax in the restorative waters of the onsen before enjoying an elegant kaiseki dinner.

 Overnight in Yamaga Onsen: Seiryuso or similar